plainenough/weatherbug/README.md

 ## Pre-installation
-- Create iam user 'devops' in aws account and generation access key and secret.
+- Create iam user 'devops' in aws account and generate a access key and secret.
 - Create bucket for terraform files to be published.
 - Create keypair 'eks-custom-key' in the correct region.
-- Initialize Dynodb
+- Initialize Dynamodb
     Example using AWS CLI: